rootstrap/blog/content/How to create an Activity Indicator with SwiftUI - Pablo Malvasio.md

 ### Extra time?
 Cool, we can make this view customizable.

-In a few steps we can make our new view customizable so you can call SpinnerView() with any combination of colors, size or even rotation speed.
+In a few steps, we can make our new view customizable so you can call SpinnerView() with any combination of colors, size, or even rotation speed.
 First we need to create a SpinnerConfiguration `struct` to allocate all the configurable parameters to call the SpinnerView.

 https://gist.github.com/pMalvasio/8be5fd2ed3f23169fb19690ff55fd85d